ShaunLawrie/PresentingGamingPowerShellForFunAndProfit/README.md

     We've covered a lot of ground today.
 We've learned how to control the terminal, how to write a simple game in PowerShell and how to test it.
 If you're familiar with Bash I hope you've seen some of the similarities and differences between the two.
 And if you're a C# developer I hope you've seen some of the similarities between C# and PowerShell.
     PowerShell is available everywhere.
 It's on Windows/Linux/Mac OS/GitHub Actions/Jenkins and is a great tool to have in your toolbox.
     I hope you've enjoyed this talk and learned something new.
 If you have any questions, feel free to ask them now or hit me up on linkedin/twitter they're linked on my codecamp bio.
     Thank you for your time.
+    Profit?